 Jd.com: a good alternative for direct selling businesses

 In addition to Tmall, another of China’s local e-commerce giants is JD.com, which holds 24% of queries.
 Like the first, it is a generalist platform that boasts the sale of products of all kinds, from food to beauty, even from international brands.
 Its core business, however, is linked to the market for technological products, which are the driving force behind turnover.

 JD.com enjoys an excellent reputation and popularity in China, especially thanks to the efficiency of its logistics system.
 It is in fact the e-commerce platform that offers the most accurate delivery system, with guaranteed shipments in 1-2 days throughout all the country.
 In addition to deliveries, another trump card of JD.com is the competitive prices of the products and the wide offer.

 Xiaohongshu: a good option for beauty direct selling brands

-There is a new trend in China that has revolutionized the local digital landscape: social-commerce.
-Social-commerce are platforms that present the characteristics of social networks and marketplaces, allowing users to purchase products directly from the social media pages.
+There is a new trend in China that has revolutionized the local digital landscape: social commerce.
+Social commerce is platforms that present the characteristics of social networks and marketplaces, allowing users to purchase products directly from social media pages.

 Little Red Book is considered a “Guide to fashion” in China.
 It collects luxury and premium products of mostly international brands.
 On Little Red Book, in addition to creating networks of contacts and publishing content, it is in fact possible to buy products directly shown on the screen through the practical “link-to-buy”.
 This innovative business model has given the platform an extra boost, making it one of the most popular apps for online shopping.